 In June 2018, the School District issued \$40.0 million in General Obligation Bonds for the purposes of fulfilling their facility plan.
-These will be repaid from the ESPLOST IV that began in January 2019.
+These have been repaid in full from the ESPLOST IV that began in January 2019.

 Table 5 Debt at June 30